Xilytix/commandlineparserbase/ReadMe.md

 ## Using

-Once the derived parser is declared, it can then be CanOptionHaveValueused as shown below.
+Once the derived parser is declared, it can then be used as shown below.

     FileCopierCommandLineParser parser = new FileCopierCommandLineParser();